-Habitat for Humanity Hamilton is an independent, not-for-profit housing program that works to break the cycle of poverty by building affordable housing and promoting homeownership.
+Habitat for Humanity Hamilton is an independent, not-for-profit housing program that builds affordable housing and promotes homeownership.
 We mobilize local volunteers, community members and corporate partners, seeking to build strength, stability and self-reliance through shelter.

 We implement an on-going development model called the Home Build Program.
-Within this program, we build homes and provide interest-free mortgages to hard-working and deserving families, who otherwise could not afford homeownership.
+Within this program, we build homes and provide interest-free and geared-to-income mortgages to people who would not be able to secure a conventional mortgage.

-Supported by hundreds of volunteers, Habitat Hamilton has accommodated 25 partner families locally since its incorporation and is one of Habitat Canada’s fastest growing affiliates, with several builds and developments currently underway.
+Supported by hundreds of volunteers, Habitat Hamilton has accommodated 26 Habitat homeowners locally, since its incorporation, and is one of Habitat Canada’s fastest growing affiliates, with several builds and developments currently underway.

 If you’d like to learn more about our recent accomplishments, feel free to read through our 2017 Annual Report.